Bar

-PRACTICE: I was called to the Bar by Middle Temple in 1982 (ad eundem Lincoln's Inn.
-Of course my ridiculous horsehair wig was made to measure by Ede & Ravenscroft, Chancery Lane).
-Particular areas of practice included insolvency, crime, government contracts and private client (a wide range of subjects there).
-When I retired in good standing in 2009, I was practising at 13 Old Square Chambers, Lincoln's Inn, London.
-In my time I've been a Fellow of the Royal Society of Medicine, a ditto of the Royal Society of Arts, a ditto of the Royal Geographical Society, a Visiting Scholar at Harvard Law School, a Visiting Fellow here, a Visiting Professor there, etc.
+I was called to the Bar by Middle Temple in 1982 (ad eundem Lincoln's Inn.
+My horsehair wig was made to measure by Ede & Ravenscroft, Chancery Lane).
+Practice areas included government contracts, insurance, inheritance and private client.
+Latterly I practised at 13 Old Square Chambers, Lincoln's Inn, London.

 Clean conscience